On The Hidden Biases of Flow Matching Samplers: Structural and Energetic Biases of EFM Samplers

-Combining these two interpretations, we see that neural network trained CFM models are implicitly optimizing for a sampler that is not OT-optimal in expected kinetic energy (using more energy on average than the OT solution due to lack of gradient structure), and may also lead to memorization.
-However, regardless of optimality, both OT and CFM models generate samples with exponentially concentrated kinetic energy around typical values, with high-energy samples (which are rare) predominantly found in low-density tail regions.

-Going back to our earlier observation that, for the standard Gaussian $p_0$, even if the underlying samples $x^{(i)}$ come from a heavy-tailed distribution (in which case we expect the decay to be polynomial and thus slower than exponential decay in the population setting), the empirical model still exhibits exponential decay of kinetic energy conditional on the realized dataset.
-Therefore, simply adding heavy-tailed noise to data samples would not achieve the polynomial decay.
-In order to achieve polynomial decay, one solution is to work with a heavy-tailed $p_0$ instead.
+The above bounds are conditional on the realized finite dataset; the only randomness is the draw \(X_0\sim\mathcal N(0,I_d)\).
+Hence even if the data points were sampled from a heavy-tailed target distribution, the exact empirical RF sampler with Gaussian source still satisfies exponential energy upper-tail bounds on every interval \([0,T]\), \(T<1\).
+To obtain polynomial energy tails, one must modify the source distribution itself rather than merely perturb the observed data points.

-Indeed, while Theorem \ref{thm1} establishes exponential concentration due to the Gaussian source, the empirical framework allows for heavy-tailed modeling if consider instead a smoothed model from Example \ref{eg_empaffineflows} and choosing the source kernel $K$ to be heavy-tailed.
-Specifically, if $X_0 \sim K$ satisfies $\mathbb{P}(\|X_0\| > s) \propto s^{-\alpha}$ (e.g., Empirical Affine Flow with a Student-t source), the linear growth of the vector field $\hat{v}^*$ preserves this tail index.
-Consequently, the kinetic energy decays polynomially, which is the main message of the following theorem.
+Indeed, while Theorem \ref{thm1} establishes exponential upper-tail bounds due to the Gaussian source, the empirical framework allows for heavy-tailed modeling if we instead consider a smoothed model from Example \ref{eg_empaffineflows} and choose the source kernel $K$ to be heavy-tailed.
+Specifically, if \(X_0\sim K\) satisfies a polynomial upper-tail bound \(P(\|X_0\|>s)\le C_\alpha s^{-\alpha}\), then the linear growth of the vector field propagates this polynomial control to the kinetic energy.
+This gives the polynomial upper-tail bound in the following theorem.